 Finally, open the Design Rules \rightarrow Net Classes page.
 A net class is a set of design rules associated with a specific group of nets.
-This page lists the design rules for each net class in the design and allows assigning nets to each net class.
+This page lists the design rules for each net class in the design and allows assigning nets to each net class (nets can also be assigned to net classes in the schematic editor).